Mtxity/MtxUtil/CONTRIBUTING.md

     * **Example:** `MtxTimeUtil`

 ### Unit testing
 Please add unit tests for all new functionality!
 This is a utility library so most code will not be user-tested unless it has unit tests.
-The goal is to maintain 100% code coverage.
+The goal is to maintain 95% code coverage.
+The only code that is not covered should be code that logistically cannot be tested or mocked!

   * Unit test classes should be named: `<class name>` + `Test`
     * **Example:** `MtxTimeUtilTest` contains the tests for `MtxTimeUtil`